LabMingzeChen/HNI-VLM/README.md

 ## 🙏 Acknowledgements

-This work was conducted as part of Mingze Chen's PhD at MIT, supervised by Dr. Keunhyun Park.
+This work was conducted as part of Mingze Chen's PhD at UBC, supervised by Dr. Keunhyun Park.
 We thank the Flickr open-data community and the two human annotators who produced the 495-image gold-standard dataset.

 ---